BhanuTejaSriA/WESSI-AI-Waste-Segregation/README.md

 Improper segregation of waste makes recycling and waste processing more difficult and can increase the amount of waste sent to landfills.
 Manual sorting can also be time-consuming and difficult to scale.

-## Proposed Solution
+## AI-Based Solution

-WESSI uses computer vision and AI-based object detection to identify different categories of waste from images or camera input.
-The detected waste can then be classified into appropriate categories to support the segregation process.
+WESSI uses AI-based object detection and computer vision to identify and classify different types of waste.
+The classification can support the segregation of waste into appropriate categories.

-## AI Technology

-* Computer Vision
-* Object Detection
-* YOLO
-* Deep Learning

-## Technologies
+## Technologies Used

-* Python
+Python
+yolo
-* PyTorch
+PyTorch
-* OpenCV
+OpenCV
-* Streamlit
+Streamlit
+Computer Vision

 ## Sustainability